jasperdewitte/AutoKeras-Tutorial/README.md

 https://nbviewer.jupyter.org/github/jasperdewitte/AutoKeras-Tutorial/blob/master/autokeras.ipynb

  To visualize your model, you can best run the visualize.py program locally and change the folder to your models folder.

+ For any questions or recommendations,

+ you can email me:

+ jasper.dewitte@telenet.be